iancze/DiskJockey/README.md

     $ source ~/.zshrc

-To check that you have properly added the scripts, you can try
+To check that you have properly added the scripts, you can try in your system shell

     $ JudithInitialize.jl --test
     Your JudithExcalibur scripts are successfully linked.
     Exiting

-Note, if you would like to use the plotting scripts (`scripts/plot_model.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `h5py`, and `astropy`.
-The anaconda Python distribution would be a great way to take care of this.
+Note, if you would like to use the plotting scripts (`scripts/plot_model.jl`) or the IO routines for SMA and ALMA data (`scripts/read_SMA.py`), you will also need a Python installation with the following packages installed: `numpy`, `scipy`, `matplotlib`, `h5py`, and `astropy`.
+The anaconda Python distribution is a great way to take care of these dependencies.

-## Use

-Now, the `JudithExcalibur` package should be successfully installed user-wide.
-Because it is likely that you will want to fit more than just one disk, or use different model specifications for a particular disk, the code structure is organized so that you will have a separate directory for each run.
-For example,

-    $ mkdir ExcitingDisk
-    $ cd ExcitingDisk

-Once you've created a working directory for your project, then you'll want to initialize this directory with a config file

-    $ JudithInitialize.jl --new-config
-    Copied default config.yaml file to current working directory.
-    Exiting

-Now, open up `config.yaml` with your favorite text editor and change the fields as you see fit.
-Next, we'll need to initialize the directory with the appropriate RADMC-3D files specific to your dataset.

-    $ JudithInitialize.jl

-To run this code on a new dataset using 4 cores, you would run

-    mach_three.jl -p 3

-where the `-p` flag specifies how many additional processes to spawn, therefore the total number of processes used is `p + 1`.
-For maximal performance, set `p = ncores - 1` where `ncores` is the number of cores on your machine.

-Please note that the code is now updated to Julia v0.4.
-Some of the driver scripts might be outdated to this effect (written for v0.3).
+With the package successfully installed, see the documentation in the `docs/` folder on how to get started fitting a specific disk.